upbound/docs/content/core-concepts/python/overview.md

 composes a bucket access control list (ACL).
 The ACL references the bucket by name.

-If the XR's `spec.versioning` field (a boolean) is `True`, the function enables versioning by composing a bucket versioning configuration.
+If the composite resource's `spec.versioning` field is `True`, the function enables versioning by composing a bucket versioning configuration.
 Like the ACL, the versioning configuration references the bucket by name.

 ```python
 from crossplane.function import resource